-Receivables consist of amounts due from other agencies, and the local school district at June 30, 2017.
-The School's management determined that 100% of receivables are fully collectible.
+The School's receivables consist of amounts due from other agencies and the local school district.
+After reviewing the individual account balances, the School's management has determined that 100% of receivables are fully collectible.
 Therefore, no allowance for doubtful accounts has been provided.